pmean/classes/clinical-research-methodology/modules/5510-09-objectives.md

 ---
-title: "MEDB 5510, Clinical Research Methods, Module09
+title: "MEDB 5510, Clinical Research Methods, Module09, Objectives
 ---

-#### Module09, Validity and reliability, Learning objectives
+### Validity and reliability

+In this module, you will learn how to

-+ To understand when test-retest reliability and interrater reliability can be used.
++ understand when test-retest reliability and interrater reliability can be used.

-+ To describe the process by which you can establish face and content validity.
++ describe the process by which you can establish face and content validity.